 Grande Prairie Council for Lifelong Learning

 The Grande Prairie Council for Lifelong Learning Society was incorporated in 1984.
 We have been a partner in the Lions Learning Centre since its 2003 opening.
-The Grande Prairie Council for Lifelong Learning is also a member of the about 120 Community Adult Learning Programs (CALP) organizations across the province of Alberta that address part-time non-formal, and non-credit adult education needs of adults within specific geographic boundaries, especially people with financial or other barriers.
+The Council is also a member of the about 120 Community Adult Learning Programs (CALP) organizations across the province of Alberta that address part-time non-formal, and non-credit adult education needs of adults within specific geographic boundaries, especially people with financial or other barriers.
 We provide adults a pathway to lifelong learning through active programming and leadership that are responsive to the community.
 Through our programs and services, adults develop their literacy and numeracy skills, employability skills, family life, and dreams to pursue further education.